chr-krenn/chr-krenn-fhj-ws2016-sd14-pse/CONTRIBUTING.md

 - §5.3 Extend `AbstractRepository` for entity specific repositories
 - §5.4 Use `@EJB` to inject beans
 - §5.5 Create dedicated converter classes in `at.fhj.swd14.pse.converter` for converting between database entities and DTOs
+- §5.6 Use `Long` for numeric primary keys

 ## §6 Database (and SQL)
 - §6.1 Use `INNODB` engine for all database entities